top of page

 Social Justice Work

 An award-winning social justice advocate, Rabbi Heather Miller was named the 2018 Giant of Justice by CLUE-LA (Clergy and Laity United for Economic Justice), appointed Commissioner on the first-ever Los Angeles County Sheriff’s Civilian Oversight Commission in 2016, selected as a Jewish Federation Edah Community Leadership Fellow in 2016, and identified as a Leader to Watch by the Liberty Hill Foundation in 2013.
-She is currently a member of the Wellesley Racial Justice Initiative, the Black Jewish Justice Alliance of CLUE, Clergy for Black Lives, Jews for Black Lives, The World Congress of GLBT Jews,.
-T'ruah's Dismantling Racism from the Inside Out (DRIO) Community of Practice, and the Los Angeles DA's Interfaith Advisory Board,
+She is a member of the Wellesley Racial Justice Initiative, the Black Jewish Justice Alliance of CLUE, Clergy for Black Lives, Jews for Black Lives, The World Congress of GLBT Jews, Jews for Racial and Economic Justice, The Los Angeles Queer Interfaith Clergy Council (LAQuICC), Dismantling Racism from the Inside Out (DRIO) Community of Practice, and is past co-chair for the Los Angeles District Attorney's Interfaith Advisory Board,

 Publications and Press

-Rabbi Miller wrote Re(SOUL)utions: A Practical Guide for Self-Repair, which has been taught in faith communities from New York to California.
-Her writing is also featured in Where Pride Dwells: A Celebration of LGBTQ Jewish Life and Ritual and Prophetic Voices: Renewing and Reimaging Haftarah.
+Rabbi Miller wrote Re(SOUL)utions: A Practical Guide for Self-Repair, which has been taught in faith communities across the United States.
+Her writing is also featured in Where Pride Dwells: A Celebration of LGBTQ Jewish Life and Ritual, and Prophetic Voices: Renewing and Reimaging Haftarah.
 Her work has been featured in more than 18 publications including the Los Angeles Times, Jewish Journal, The Orange County Register, Orange County Jewish Life Magazine, The New York Times, Sh'ma Journal: A Journal of Jewish Ideas, ReformJudaism.org, InterfaithFamily.com, The Christian Science Monitor, and the Episcopal News Service.
-She has been featured in popular podcast series such as Sacred Stories, The Talk, Come Pray with Me, Torah for Christians, and Women Rabbis Talk, and has also been interviewed on LA Talk Radio and Talkline Communications Network's Equal Footing program.
+She has been featured in popular podcast series such as Sacred Stories, The Talk, Come Pray with Me, Torah for Christians, and Women Rabbis Talk, and she has also been interviewed on LA Talk Radio and Talkline Communications Network's Equal Footing program.
 For more press, please click HERE.

 Want to connect?
 Contact us with inquiries, or to schedule some time to speak.